 MARGUERITE FRIEDLAENDER-WILDENHAIN (1896-1985)

-After studying at the Berlin University of Applied Arts, Marguerite Friedlaender-Wildenhain entered the Bauhaus School in Weimar in 1919.
-Ten years later, she became head of the ceramics workshop at the famous Burg Giebichenstein State School of Applied Arts in Halle.
-In collaboration with KPM Berlin, she created numerous designs for everyday porcelain that were later realized in Berlin.
-For example, the minimalist HALLE mocha service in 1929 and the HALLE vase group in 1931.
-With the Nazi seizure of power, Friedlaender-Wildenhain's career as a porcelain designer in Germany came to an abrupt end.
+After studying at the University of Applied Arts in Berlin, Marguerite Friedlaender-Wildenhain enrolled at the State Bauhaus in Weimar in 1919.
+Ten years later, she became head of the ceramics workshop at the renowned State and Municipal School of Applied Arts Burg Giebichenstein in Halle.
+In collaboration with KPM Berlin, she created numerous designs for functional porcelain, which were later produced in Berlin.
+Examples include the minimalist HALLE mocha set in 1929 and the HALLE vase series in 1931.
+With the National Socialists’ rise to power, Friedlaender-Wildenhain’s career as a porcelain designer in Germany came to an abrupt end.
 She moved to the Netherlands and opened a small but successful pottery studio.
-In 1940, she emigrated to the USA.
+In 1940, she emigrated to the United States.

 LEARN MORE: